 Your resolve may be hardened, though, by the strength of the case itself.
 “If an insurer is acting in bad faith, a claimant may recover more than the face value of the policy,” Burda points out.

-Before hire a lawyer, and risk losing a third of the death benefit to their fees, make sure you’ve exhausted all the DIY options to fight a denial.
+Before hiring a lawyer and risking losing a third of the death benefit to their fees, make sure you’ve exhausted all the DIY options to fight a denial.
 For further advice on what to say on your appeal, the Consumer Federation of America helps prevent unfair practices by insurance companies, has resources and advice for the process, and it might be worth it to contact your state insurance commissioners offices.